wanweitao/wanweitao.github.io/index.md

 **Email**: wanweitao@ruc.edu.cn

-I am an undergraduate student in School of Infomation in RUC.
+I am an undergraduate student in School of Information in Renmin University of China.

-**Research Interests:**

 **Education Background:**